LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Method

 \subsection{Long-short predictions intersection}

 Given the same input video frames, the short text expression is the subject-centric part of the long one, making it a more generic expression of a certain subject than the longer one.
-The mask prediction for the short text expression focuses on the subject with a certain appearance while that for the long text expression pays attention to the subject with both a certain appearance and action, though the action is often more favoured.
-They focus on different levels of detail and the latter prediction should be ideally included in the former one.
+They focus on different levels of details and the mask prediction for the short text expression should be ideally included in that for the long one.
 To regulate our network predictions to conform to this observation, we introduce a new long-short predictions intersection loss, specified below.